Jim Sasser: 1976 election

-Upon winning his party's Senate nomination, Sasser set out to attack the record of one-term incumbent Sen. Bill Brock, heir to a Chattanooga candy fortune.
-Sasser emphasized Brock's connections to former President Richard M. Nixon and his use of income tax code provisions that had, despite his great wealth and considerable income, resulted in his paying less than $2,000 in income tax the previous year.
+Upon winning his party's Senate nomination, Sasser set out to attack the record of one-term incumbent Sen. Bill Brock, heir to a Chattanooga, Tennessee candy fortune.
+Sasser emphasized Brock's connections to former President Richard Nixon and his use of income tax code provisions that had, despite his great wealth and considerable income, resulted in his paying less than $2,000 in income tax the previous year.
 Sasser was able to capitalize on the tax issue by pointing out that Brock had paid less than many Tennesseans of considerably more modest means.

 Sasser's campaign was also greatly aided by the efforts of ex-Senator Gore.
 Brock had defeated the elder Gore for the Senate in 1970 largely upon the basis of Gore's opposition to the Vietnam War.
-Sasser won handily over Brock, and went on to serve three Senate terms.
+Sasser won handily over Brock, and went on to serve three terms in the Senate.

 Re-election, 1982 and 1988

-He turned back a serious effort against him by five-term United States Representative Robin Beard very handily in 1982.
+Sasser turned back a serious effort against him by five-term United States House of Representatives member Robin Beard very handily in 1982.
 That showing was so impressive that his 1988 Republican opponent was a virtual political unknown named Bill Andersen, whose underfunded, essentially token campaign never stood a chance.